wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 <a name="MultiDatacenters"></a>

-## F. On multiple datacenters over WAN
+## E. For HA on multiple datacenters federated over WAN

+   REMEMBER: Like Vault, Consul Datacenter federation is not a solution for data replication.
+   There is no built-in replication between datacenters.
+   So use <strong>consul-replicate</strong> to replicate KV between datacenters.

 ### Multi-region federation